How do I set a pre-built assessment?

 Click Results to determine when results will be released:

 - Choose whether you would like the assessment to be marked by me (teacher) or by the student.
-In both cases, questions which can be automatically-marked by the system will be, and you can override them if you need to.
+In both cases, questions which can be automatically marked by the system and you have the ability to override them.

 - Choose when assessment results will be released.
 By default, assessment results are released as soon as marking is complete.
 To withhold your students' results, change the option to When I choose to.
 To release results, see How do I change the visibility of student results?